kmos/janusb/README.md

 *****

-Janusb provides a very simple interface to the low level serial port code necessary to program Arduino chipsets, St MicroControllers and all the IoT.
+Janusb provides a very simple interface to the low level serial port code necessary communicate with Arduino, St MicroControllers and all the IoT.

 *****